 BaseCase Interactive / BaseCase

 BaseCase Interactive is the epitome of a potentially complicated value proposition.
 At it’s essence, BaseCase helps sales reps in the life sciences industry show the value of their products by turing spreadsheets into visual interesting presentations.
-Demo Duck was able to use colorful illustrations, quirky characters, and a clear message to tell the story of BaseCase and how it works.
+Demo Duck was able to use colorful illustrations, quirky characters, and a clear message throughout this explainer video to tell the story of BaseCase and how it works.
 Imagine trying to do that with text.